Blue Line (CTA): Line extensions

-For the past twenty years, there had been talk of extending the O'Hare section of the Blue Line westward to Schaumburg, but that has been changed, due to recent developments involving the planning of the Metra STAR Line and various other transportation projects.
+For years, there has been discussions of extending the O'Hare terminus of the Blue Line westward to Schaumburg, but that has been changed, due to recent developments involving the planning of the Metra STAR Line and various other transportation projects.

-However, in 2008, the Regional Transit Authority revealed a plan to the RTA board to expand commuter rail and bus service, which included a 13.3 mi extension of the Blue Line on an east–west route, from its current western terminus at Forest Park as far west as the Yorktown shopping center in DuPage County.
-Several feeder bus services would also be implemented along the route in order to supplement ridership and increase its usefulness.
-The prospect of this extension was also listed in the Chicago region's 2030 long-term master plan.
+However, in 2008, the Regional Transit Authority revealed a plan to the RTA board to expand commuter rail and bus service, which included a 13.3 mi extension of the Blue Line, from its current western terminus at Forest Park to Yorktown Center in Lombard, Illinois.
+Several feeder bus services would also be implemented in this plan.
+The prospect of this extension was also listed in the Chicago region's 2030 master plan.